isabelastaut/google-sheets/README.md

 7. On your IDE, open the `.json` file and copy the `"client_email"`;
 8. Open the habit tracker and share it with the e-mail you just copied as `Editor`;

+### Set up

+1. Open the Command Prompt and type `pip install gspread oauth2client` to install the needed modules.
+2. Rename the `.json` file to `credentials.json`

 -----

 To be continued